fhildeb/lukso-node-guide/node-setup/README.md

 # EVM Validator Node

-This is a guide to setup a LUKSO or other validator node in home environment.
-Its recomended to choose a dedicated machine to run a node.
+This section provides a guide to setting up a LUKSO or other validator node in the home environment.
+It's recommended to choose a dedicated machine to run a node.

 ## 1.1 Operating System Download